 The first German ethnic author from our list, Herta Muler, became more visible to the Romanian public after winning the Nobel Prize in Literature in 2009.
-Born in Timisoara, Herta Muler excels in presenting ‘the landscape of the dispossessed’, the painful reality of those trapped behind the Iron Curtain, her personal experience and the persecution suffered by the German minority being the departing point of stories.
+Born in Timisoara, Herta Muler excels in presenting ‘the landscape of the dispossessed’, the painful reality of those trapped behind the Iron Curtain.
+Her personal experience and the persecution suffered by the German minority is the departing point of most of her stories.

 The author moved to then West Germany in 1987 where she published most of her books.
 Her best-known titles include The Land of Green Plums, The Hunger Angel, The Passport.

-Decades after his first volume was published, Mircea Eliade remains the most acclaimed Romanian writer abroad, his books being translated and available worldwide.
-A complex and brilliant author, he wrote fiction, philosophy and researched the history of religions.
+Decades after his first volume was published, Mircea Eliade remains one of the most acclaimed Romanian writers abroad, his books being translated and available worldwide.
+A complex and brilliant author, he wrote fiction, philosophy while researching the history of religions.